bugcrowd/templates/submissions/description/broken_authentication_and_session_management/privilege_escalation/template.md

-# Broken Authentication Allows Privilege Escalation
+# Privilege Escalation via Broken Authentication

 ## Overview of the Vulnerability